What Is a Franchise and How Does It Work?

 The Cons of Owning a Franchise

-Despite the allure, there are drawbacks to consider:
+Despite the advantages, there are drawbacks:

 Initial Costs